RedisLabs/gkemarketplace/README.md

 When a few version of the Redis Operator comes out, you will want to upgrade the version.

 1. Upgrade `OP_VERSION=5.4.6-1186` in `Makefile`.
-2. Increment `Makefile:TAG ?= 1.11` in `Makefile`.
+2. Increment `Makefile:TAG ?= $VERSION` in `Makefile`.
 This will increment  the version of both this Marketplace package and the UBB image that provides the sidecar.
-**Note**: Do not use a patch number like 1.12.0; use only major-minor.
 3. `make -B app/build`  (where `-B` forces the build even if no change is detected).
    * This builds the image and pushes it to gcr.io